mvadai/muonhunter/README.md

 and pressure data, too.
 If the detection rate is higher or lower this has a direct effect on the data rates being higher or lower, too.

+For example, I get about onlt 85 kB/hour from my room, since the background hits are less.
+If in doubt, measure for an hour or so and then use the formula to estimate the data rate at your location.
+This is only really relevant if you plan to leave the detector for months and you're worried about space on your SD with natural background.
+However, if you have artificial sources then you can run out of space much quicker, of course.

 ## Data storage
 The detections are stored in ```muonhunter.csv``` by default in the same directory as the script.
 The data is added to the file every